Crash of a Douglas DC-3-201F in Oxon Hill: 5 killed

 Circumstances:

-During a training mission over Maryland, the crew was forced to make an emergency landing as the engine could not be restarted, maybe following a deliberate action on part of the crew who wanted to feather the props.
-The emergency landing was completed in a field in Clinton and the aircraft was damaged beyond repair while both occupants were unhurt.
+While performing a training flight out from Bolling AFB, the crew was forced to make an emergency landing after both engines could not be restarted, maybe following a deliberate action on part of the crew who wanted to feather the props.
+The emergency landing was completed in a field in Clinton and the airplane was damaged beyond repair.
+Both crew members escaped unhurt.

 Grumman OA-14 Widgeon off Fort Washington